Commentary on The Vegetarian by Han Kang, translated from the Korean by Deborah Smith (New York: Hogarth Press, 2015)

 There is obvious ambiguity in the Japanese passage, as to whether the old man actually saw a metamorphosed body of a woman or whether his mind played tricks from his fear to take a careful look at the transformed corpse.
 Nevertheless, the description without doubt implies a metamorphosis of a woman into a winged swan-like bird.

-Shucking off human carnality and freeing oneself of the mortal flesh, a very Buddhist concept, is lurking as some spiritual motivation of Yeong-hye that might appear—does appear to most—as madness when taken to heart and understood as a possibility.
+Shucking off human carnality and freeing oneself of the mortal flesh, a very Buddhist concept, is lurking as some spiritual motivation of Yeong-hye that might appear—does appear to most—as madness, when taken to heart and understood as a possibility.
+Yeong-hye wishes, as she states, to escape from her dreams, do away with her delusions, manifestations of a late on-set of mental illness.
 Mr. Cheong, who admits he really didn’t have a clue about his wife’s behavior, considers her motives with a nod to Buddhism:

 “Of course, Buddhist priests who have taken certain vows are morally obliged not to participate in the destruction of life, but surely not even impressionable young girls take it quite that far.
 As far as I was concerned the only reasonable grounds for altering one’s eating habits were a desire to lose weight, an attempt to alleviate certain physical ailments, being possessed by an evil spirit or having your sleep disturbed by indigestion.
 In any other case, it was nothing but sheer obstinacy for a wife to go against her husband’s wishes as mine had done.” (p.
 22)

-Without doubt, many readers East and West will be horrified by the ugly aesthetics of Kang’s narrative, even though surreal and violent effects have been common in children’s reading of Grimm’s Fairy Stories and myths of many cultures, ancient and modern.
-Put in what seems at first to be a realistic psychological novel of a family drama, however, the brutal and violent scenes that accumulate, whether of blood-dripping dream narratives, abusive psychological crises, pornographic, artistic exploitation, and abusive hospital treatment, may very well disgust and repell tender-hearted readers.
-I have heard of two people who discontinued reading The Vegetarian once they came upon the ugly passages.
+Without doubt, many readers East and West will be horrified by the ugly aesthetics of Han’s narrative, even though surreal and violent effects have been common in children’s reading of Grimm’s Fairy Tales and myths of many cultures, ancient and modern.
+Put in what seems at first to be a realistic psychological novel of a family drama, however, the brutal and violent scenes that accumulate, whether of blood-dripping dream narratives, abusive psychological crises, pornographic, artistic exploitation, and abusive hospital treatment, may very well disgust and repel tender-hearted readers.
+I have heard of two people who discontinued reading The Vegetarian once they came upon the ugly passages, claiming them to be “too dark.”
 For all our indulgence in sex, violence and ugliness in our TV and movies, there are many who cannot tolerate brutal esthetics in slow, intimate reading.
 For example, if one were reading after dinner, before bedtime, what would the following descriptive scene do for one’s digestion?:

 “She [Yeong-hye, his wife] was crouching, still wearing her nightclothes, her disheveled hair a shapeless mass around her face.
 Around her, the kitchen floor was covered with plastic bags and airtight containers, scattered all over so that there was nowhere I could put my feet without treading on them.
 Beef for shabu-shabu, belly pork, two sides of black beef shin, some squid in a vacuum-packed bag, sliced eel my mother-in-law had sent us from the countryside ages ago, dried croaker tied with yellow string, unopened packs of frozen dumplings, and endless bundles of unidentified stuff dragged from the depths of the fridge.” (p.
 17)